PaulienVa/documentation-as-code/presentation.md

 ]

 .right-column[
-- people maintaining the docs left the project
+- People maintaining the docs left the project
 ]
 --
 .right-column[
-- people left the project
+- People left the project
 ]
 ---
 name: intervention